aomaits/algo_practice/README.md

 I was very excited that this worked on the first try!

 ### What I Learned

+I hadn't used the `at` function recently, so I was able to get a quick refresher on that.

+Most notably, though, was this new (to me) idea of how to solve a counting sort problem.
+I still don't fully understand the discussion on the run time of Comparison Sorting, but I found this alternative sorting method pretty interesting.
+It was also another reminder that there are usually multiple ways to solve a problem.

 ### How to Improve This Code

+This was a pretty quick solution.
+It has a time complexity of O(n).

+It would have been O(n + k) with `k` representing the possible values in the input array.
+However, we know that the range of values in the input array is a constant, therefore the time complexity simplifies to O(n).

+#### fill()

+I saw an example submission using the `fill` method to build the initial array of zeros.
+I think that this is a great use of that array method and probably would do the same if I were to create it again.

+#### map()
+Mapping over the array would have been less wordy than using a `for` loop with the `splice` and `at` methods indside of it.
+With `map`, I could have directly acted upon each element of the `resultArray` to increase its value by 1.